crazyfactory/tinka/README.md

 - `npm run test` starts karma runner and performs test
 - `npm run lint` lints typescript files as described in `tsconfig.json`

+To make the process short you can just execute `npm run compile && npm run test && npm run lint`

 ## Building for production
 `npm run build` and it should create a directory called `dist` with source maps and es5 compiled JavaScript.

-To make the process short you can just execute `npm run compile && npm run test && npm run lint`

-Just execute `npm run compile && npm run test && gulp tslint` and it should compile, test, and run a lint.

 ## Requirements